Sub and supercritical stochastic quasi-geostrophic equation: Existence and uniqueness of probabilistically (strong) solutions in the subcritical case

 \section{Existence and uniqueness of probabilistically (strong) solutions in the subcritical case}

-In this section, we assume $\alpha>1/2$ and prove pathwise uniqueness for equation (3.1) and hence by the Yamada-Watanabe Theorem the existence of a unique (probabilistically) strong solution to (3.1) in the subcritical case.
-Let us first give the definition of a (probabilistically) strong solution to (3.1).
+In this section, we assume $\alpha>1/2$ and prove pathwise uniqueness for equation (\ref{eq3.1}), and hence by the Yamada--Watanabe theorem the existence of a unique (probabilistically) strong solution to (\ref{eq3.1}) in the subcritical case.
+Let us first give the definition of a (probabilistically) strong solution to (\ref{eq3.1}).